resolvetosavelives/benchmarks/config/terraform/README.md

 ### Import Bootstrap State

-You can import existing state into your local terraform state if needed.
+If the backend storage already exists, you can import existing state into your local terraform state if needed.

 The following commands reference these variables, some of which are in: